zenlines/baseball-statistics/README.md

 # Baseball Statistics Calculation Service

-## Program implemented for a teammate as part of CS361
+Program implemented for a teammate as part of CS361

+## API Usage
+The project can be run locally via the command `node index.js` after the repository has been cloned locally and the required node packages have been installed.

 ## Communication Contract